Barack Obama And Malia Attend Arthur Miller’s ‘The Price’ On Broadway [Photos]

 A post shared by Emilio Vitolo (@emiliovitolo) on

-The photo shows the Obamas meeting backstage with DeVito, Ruffalo and Hecht after the show on Broadway at The American Airlines Theater on February 24, 2017, in New York City.
+The photo shows the Obamas meeting backstage with DeVito, Ruffalo, and Hecht after the show on Broadway at The American Airlines Theater on February 24, 2017, in New York City.

 They were later seen leaving the American Airlines Theater through a stage door.
 Passersby stopped to stare and cheer as the Obamas entered their SUV and drove away.